XuWang00/Path_planning_v1.0/README.md

 Setup Instructions:

 For optimal viewpoints generation, you may need a python IDE like pycharm.
-For coordinates transformation and experiment setup calibration, you need RoboDK or Robotstudio.
-You can also build one with ROS.
+For coordinates transformation and experiment setup calibration, if you want to reuse my setup, you need RoboDK.
+You can also build one with ROS or Robotstudio.
-For Robotscan-E0505 control, you need a C++ IDE, like visual studio.
+For Robotscan-E0505 control, if you want to reuse my code, you need a C++ IDE, like visual studio.